xd009642/xd009642.github.io/_posts/2024-08-23-snapshoting-testing-neural-networks.markdown

 }
 ```

-Notice that we print out a python command you can just run to debug the first
+Notice that we print out a Python command you can run to debug the first
 file with a deviation in the results!
 After altering a snapshot to make it fail
 I got the following printout: